Our top pick for

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Citizens Financial Group scored a 3 out of 5 for controversy – a middle-of-the-table result reflecting that Citizens Financial Group hasn't always managed to keep its nose clean.
+Citizens Financial Group scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Citizens Financial Group has, for the most part, managed to keep its nose clean.

 |Environmental score percentile||7|

 Recently Citizens Financial Group has paid out, on average, around 41.82% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 3.17% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Citizens Financial Group shareholders could enjoy a 3.17% return on their shares, in the form of dividend payments.
 In Citizens Financial Group's case, that would currently equate to about $1.56 per share.

 While Citizens Financial Group's payout ratio might seem fairly standard, it's worth remembering that Citizens Financial Group may be investing much of the rest of its net profits in future growth.

 Citizens Financial Group's most recent dividend payout was on 12 May 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 27 April 2021 (the "ex-dividend date").

 Over the last 12 months, Citizens Financial Group's shares have ranged in value from as little as $17.335 up to $49.17.
 A popular way to gauge a stock's volatility is its "beta".